-Do you have social events coming up?
-Perhaps you’re interviewing for that big job you’ve always wanted or you have a holiday party with friends.
-Whatever the occasion, these types of events often require you to be in close quarters with other people, conversing and having a good time.
-If you have bad breath, it can really affect the event and cause you a lot of embarrassment.
+Many life circumstances often require you to be in close quarters with other people, whether and event, meeting, interview, or conversation.
+If you have bad breath, it can really affect the situation and cause you a lot of embarrassment.

 If you’re suffering from bad breath, you might be wondering what’s causing it and how you can fix it.
 Much like other dental problems, bad breath—clinically referred to as halitosis—can be caused by a wide variety of things.

-- Poor dental hygiene is one of the biggest causes of halitosis.
+One of the biggest causes of halitosis is poor oral hygiene or care.
 If you aren’t brushing and flossing your teeth well enough at regular intervals, the leftover food and associated plaque can start to stink.

-- Underlying health conditions may also cause your breath to stink.
+There are a umber of health issues that may also cause your breath to stink.
 Do you have a cold, sinus infection or pneumonia?
 Bad breath can also be a sign that you have diabetes, acid reflux or digestion problems.

-- Dental problems like gum disease, tooth abscesses and cavities can cause halitosis.
+Dental issues like gum disease, tooth abscesses, and cavities can cause halitosis.
 These things are often caused by the bad bacteria you want to avoid, which in turn increases the bad smell.

-- Smoking and alcoholism are common causes for bad bacteria, along with other tobacco products like chewing tobacco.
+Smoking and alcohol abuse are common causes for bad bacteria, along with other tobacco products like chewing tobacco.

 How to Treat It

 If you deal with chronic bad breath, the first thing you should do is try and identify what may be causing it.
 Consider the causes listed above and see if there is anything there that you can easily identify and correct on your own.
 Things like upping your dental hygiene game and dropping the tobacco and alcohol consumption can eliminate bad breath almost immediately.